christinahedges/gaiaoffline/docs/README.md

 1. **SETTINGS**
    - `archive_url`: URL to the Gaia DR3 archive for downloading data.
 Should be a listing of CSV files to download.
-   - `db_dir`: Directory where the SQLite database is stored.
+   - `data_dir`: Directory where the SQLite database is stored.
    - `db_name`: Name of the database file (default: `gaiadr3.db`).
    - `table_name`: Name of the database table for Gaia data.
    - `log_level`: Logging level (`INFO`, `DEBUG`, etc.).